ekoi/bridge-service/README.md

     <version>0.5-SNAPSHOT</version>
  </dependency>
 ````
-The plugin rely on the power of XSLT that is its ability to change the structure of XML in one format to other.
-In this case, it will transform the dataverse XML metadata (DDI, Dubli Core) or even Dataverse Metadata in JSON format to the desire Digital Archive Repository metadata.

-###### <a name="bridge-plugin-structure"></a>Plugin Directory Structure
-You can add the plugin to the plugins directory or you can upload it as zip file.\
+After creating the jar file from the project, the plugin can be uploaded (or deploy in the plugins directory of bridge-service) to the brige-service in the zip format.
-The plugin must have the following structure:
+The plugin must have the following <a name="bridge-plugin-structure"></a>__Plugin Directory Structure__:

 ```
 easy (directory, must be in lowercase)